Buying Life Insurance For Your Parents: The Top Tips

 Both you and your parents can live in different parts of the country and you are still able to purchase life insurance on them.
 We do 3 way phone calls in this case to complete the application.

-Technology delivered over the internet includes electronic applications, that make ease of application a reality.
+Technology delivered over the internet includes electronic applications.
+This makes ease of application and signature without a pen, a reality.

-Most of the life insurance companies now days have two ways that enable you to purchase the coverage on Mom or Dad regardless of either parties location.
+Most life insurance companies now days have at least two ways that enable you to easily purchase the coverage on Mom or Dad regardless of either parties location.
+Whether you live in the same area or not, everything can be done right over the phone and/or electronically.

 • Voice Signature: The voice signature application will collect all of the necessary information over the phone.
 No computer necessary.
 The representative will obtain all the appropriate authorizations and ask all, if any relevent health questions.
 You and your parent will both be asked to give your voice consent to sign the application just as if you had used a pen on the paper application.
 This will take about 10-20 minutes and in most cases, you will have the decision as to whether your parents are accepted.